NEONScience/NEON-Data-Skills/about.md

   creditlink: http://texturelovers.com
 ---

 This site is devoted to the creation of materials that support the use of big data in ecology.
+It is managed by the Education Department at the National Ecological Observatory Network (NEON).
+NEON will provide free and open data for 30 years, to support the study of ecological change.

-## Some things about this site:
+## Some Random Notes:

-* All materials posted on this site are free to use in education!
-Please do so
+* All materials posted on this site are free to use in education / for non commercial purposes!
+Please do so.
 * Please comment on things that you think might be improved. and share ideas you have for other data activities.
 * The focus of all content is  data analysis and literacy.
-* I sincerely appreciate any and all input!
+* We sincerely appreciate any and all input!

+Please Also Visit
+You tube channel
+flickr page